queengooborg/Twyt/README.md

 # Twyt

-A bot to announce Twitch and YouTube uploads/livestreams.
+## What is Twyt?

+Twyt is a Discord bot designed to announce Twitch and YouTube uploads/livestreams.
+Simply add the bot to your server, run `twyt.watch [Channel URL]` in the channel you'd like to post the announcements to, and let the bot do its work.

+## Add Twyt to Your Server

+Click [here](http://www.queengoob.org/twyt/add) to add Twyt to your own server.

 ## Prerequisites